sgoeschl/presentations/testbusters/long-live-bruno/slides/long-live-bruno.md

 ## Some More Features

-* OAuth2 integration is well done and supports troubleshooting
+* OAuth2 integration is works well and allows JWT introspection
-* Bruno supports import of OpenAPI files, it works but is rather basic
+* Bruno supports basic import of OpenAPI files
 * Documentation of Bruno collections uses Markdown
 * Bruno provides some "Dev Tools" to support request debugging

+---

+## Some More Features

-* PDFs are directly rendered in Bruno response page
+* PDFs are directly rendered in Bruno response page (nice)
+* No folder-level scripts - simulate with **00-folder-setup** and **99-folder-teardown**

 ---